+The Company has taken the requisite steps to comply with the requisite recommendations concerning Corporate Governance.
 The Company is committed to good corporate governance practices.
-The report on Corporate Governance for the financial year ended March 31, 2023, as per regulation 34(3) read with Schedule V of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, forms part of this Annual Report and marked as 'Annexure 7'.
+The report on Corporate Governance for the financial year ended March 31, 2024, as per regulation 34(3) read with Schedule V of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, forms part of this Annual Report and marked as 'Annexure 7'.
 The requisite Certificate from the Statutory Auditors of the Company confirming compliance with the conditions of Corporate Governance is annexed to said Report.